mauricioklein/mauricioklein.github.io/_posts/2015-07-26-change-orm-padrino.md

 ## Conclusion

 Padrino is a great framework for those who wants to enjoy the power of Sinatra without needing to configure everything manually.
-However, even with a large number of generators and many usefull tools that save you a lot of development time, there are situations where you will need to roll up your sleeves and dive into Padrino's internals.
+However, even with a large number of generators and many useful tools that save you a lot of development time, there are situations where you will need to roll up your sleeves and dive into Padrino's internals.
 In those cases, Padrino and Sinatra's documentation are your good allies.

 And, if nothing else works, well, just leave the gun and take the cannoli.